A Local-Phase Framework for the BaTi_{1-x}Zr_xO_3$ Phase Diagram: From Ferroelectricity to Dipolar Glass: Model and computational details

 \section{Model and computational details}

 We use shell model potentials that were developed to study the behavior of both end-member compounds, BTO ~\cite{macha_19} and BZO \cite{sepli_23}.
 In the description, each atom is modeled as a pair of charged particles: a core connected to a massless shell, which phenomenologically represents atomic polarizability.
 The model also considers electrostatic interactions between the cores and shells of different atoms, as well as short-range interactions between the shells.
 The parameters for the models were fitted to first-principles results on key properties of each compound under the assumption of transferable interactions.
 Since both compounds share the same ABO$_3$ perovskite structure and differ only in the element at the B-site, the interactions common to both (O-O and Ba-O) are the same, while those involving the B-cation differ.
 The approach assumes that the interaction between atoms does not strongly depend on their local environment and remains valid in conditions beyond those considered during the fitting process.
 This makes it possible to simulate the Ba(Zr$_{x}$Ti$_{1-x}$)O$_3$ solid solution over the whole concentration range without the need for extra parameters.
+Additional details regarding the development and validation of the model can be found in Refs. ~\cite{macha_19} and \cite{sepli_23}, where the full set of parameters is also reported.

 We apply the interatomic potentials to simulate the finite temperature behavior of BZT as a function of the composition.
 Molecular dynamics (MD) simulations are carried out using the DL-POLY code~\cite{dlpoly} within a constant stress and temperature (N,$\sigma$,T) ensemble.
 In this way, the size and shape of the simulation cell are dynamically adjusted in order to obtain the desired average pressure.
 A supercell of $20\times 20\times20$ 5-atom unit cells (40000 atoms) is used with periodic boundary conditions.
 The runs are made at temperature intervals of 10~K, and with a time step of 0.4~fs.
 Each MD run consists of at least 60000 time steps for data collection after 20000 time steps for thermalization.
 We estimate the most stable states as zero-temperature limit MD simulations.
 To avoid high-energy metastable states, heating and quenching were repeated until the forces acting on individual ions were less than 0.01 eV \AA$^{-1}$.